openshift-metal3/dev-scripts/README.md

 If you see `ftype=1` then you have d_type support.

 ### Modifying cpu/memory/disk resources
-The default cpu/memory/disk resources when using virtual machines are provided by the [vm_setup_vars.yml](vm_setup_vars.yml) file, which sets some dev-scripts variables that override the defaults in metal3-dev-env.
+The default cpu/memory/disk resources when using virtual machines are defined in `vm-setup/roles/common/defaults/main.yml`.

 The VM resources can be overridden by setting the following environment variables in `config_$USER.sh` (check `config_example.sh` for recommended defaults):